TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-authentication.md

 To resolve this issues, try the following methods

-* Verify the correct secret key is used by the application
-* Validate the connection string from the Azure Portal - Cosmos DB Connection string tab and compare with string in the application.
+* Validate that the connection string listed in the Cosmos DB Connection string tab of the Azure Portal matches with the string in your application.
 * Carefully review the secret key and remove any spaces at the start or at the end of the string.